Saudi infiltration of Twitter: Timeline

 Later in 2015, Abouammo departed Twitter for a position at Amazon in Seattle.
 Over the next two years, well over $300,000 in bank transfers were made from al-Asaker to Abouammo's various bank accounts.

 On December 2, 2015, Alzabarah reportedly acknowledged to his superiors that he examined user data out of curiosity.
 His work-owned laptop was taken, and he was removed from the office.
 He returned to Saudi Arabia the next day after communicating that night with al-Asaker and then Dr. Faisal Al Sudairi, the Saudi consul general in Los Angeles.
 Alzabarah has not been seen since, according to authorities.

 After arrival in Saudi Arabia, Alzabarah became the CEO of the Misk Initiatives Center, a branch of Mohammed bin Salman's Misk Foundation, which he created in 2011 and whose secretary-general was al-Asaker.

 On October 20, 2018, FBI agents in Seattle questioned Abouammo about his efforts on behalf of Saudi officials.
 In an attempt to hinder the inquiry, Abouammo purportedly lied to the investigators and supplied them with a forged invoice.

 On November 5, 2019, as part of the complaint, federal warrants for both Ali Alzabarah and Almutairi were issued.
 Both were accused of operating as undeclared agents of a foreign government.
 On the same day, Abouammo was apprehended in Seattle, WA, and had his first federal court appearance in Seattle on November 6, 2019.

 On February 24, 2021, a federal judge rejected a request to dismiss charges against Abouammo.

 In August 2022, Abouammo was found guilty of acting as a foreign agent without notice to the Attorney General, conspiracy, wire fraud, international money laundering, and falsification of records in a federal investigation.
 On December 14, 2022 he was sentenced to three and a half years in prison.
+Through appeals, Abouammo's falsification of records case eventually reached the Supreme Court, which in 2026 made a unanimous but narrow ruling that he was improperly tried in San Francisco rather than the correct venue of Seattle.
+The decision has implications for future defendants being charged for crimes outside jurisdictions where those crimes occurred.